 This is a total lifesaver.
 If you love Mac and Cheese at home, you will crave it like crazy abroad.
 Luckily, it's an easy thing to toss into a suitcase.
 You can find milk and butter just about everywhere, and it's simple enough to mix up for dinner when you just can eat another bowl of cooked rice and veggies.
 Better yet, bring a few of the Easy-Mac packets so you don't even have to run to the store for those added ingredients.
 We've all been there!

 Hear me out.
-This totally classifies as a meal when you're rushing to catch a train to a Buddhist Temple at 7 am, or when you've been at the Palace of Versailles for 3 hours and don't want to pay their prices for a subpar sandwich.
+This totally classifies as a meal when you're rushing to catch a train at 7:00 AM, or when you've been at the Palace of Versailles for 3 hours and don't want to pay their prices for a subpar sandwich.
 There will be more situations like this then you'd think during your semester (especially if you end up taking a lot of night buses/trains while on vacations) so if you only have room for one snack, make it this!
 Granola bars are pretty much impossible to find in any other country, so pack an entire stash.
 Trust me on this.

 Huge category, but includes everything from pancake and brownie mixes, to instant potatoes and noodle concoctions.
 Some of the volunteers in my groups have brought these for cooking classes at the school, but we always end up saving them for ourselves instead.
 While you can usually find things like Ramen Noodles abroad, they're not going to be what you're used to, and if you can find familiar brands, you'd better be willing to pay a lot more.
 Even if you don't eat much of this stuff at home. . .there will be days.
 Let me tell ya!